(For information on how to get to the resorts from within Switzerland go here.)

 See the Getting About page for more details on using public transport and driving in Switzerland.

-I won't list all the travel agencies that provide winter packages to Switzerland - pretty much all of the operators do, although the range of resorts is usually limited to the usual suspects of Davos/Klosters, Jungfrau, Saas-Fee, Verbier and Zermatt.
+I won't list all the travel agencies that provide winter packages to Switzerland - pretty much all of the operators do, although the range of resorts is often limited to the usual suspects of Davos/Klosters, Jungfrau, Saas-Fee, Verbier and Zermatt.
+Great though these resorts are, Switzerland boasts many less well-known gems.
 The Getting About page gives drive times to most resorts, although bear in mind transfer times will be longer if your drop-off isn't first.
+However, one of the best things about Switzerland is how easy it is to tailor your own ski holiday, booking transport and accommodation independently and potentially visiting several world class ski resorts in one holiday.
+Familiarising yourself with this web site should make it a doddle, but feel free to contact me via the contact link at the bottom of the page if you need advice.